kvalge/study-plan/README.md

 # Study Plan Web App

-Flask web application that displays courses according to the field.
-The app uses SQLite as a backend database and is deployed on PythonAnywhere.
+A Flask web application that displays courses based on selected fields and levels.
+Uses SQLite as the database and is hosted on PythonAnywhere.

 ## Features

-- Select field(s) to see the courses required to work in those field(s).
-- Simple design with static CSS.
-- Uses SQLite for data storage.
+- Select multiple fields and filter courses by level (Beginner, Intermediate, Advanced).
+- Results sorted by relevance and level.

-## Technologies Used
+## Technologies

 - Python
 - Flask